kyiwsr/kyiwsr/README.md

 📕I’m currently learning Information System

 🧑‍🏭I'm currently ✨ working on ✨:
-- 📑Assignments which consist of : Developing game, application & website
+- 📑Assignments which consist of : Developing game, Applications & Website
 - 💻Personal website

 ⚒️Here are a few technologies I’ve been working with recently: